acharraggi/timepirati/README.md

 Status: timer works and continues even if laptop sleeps or hibernates.
 But doesn't survive a browser window refresh (since it's not saving state anywhere else yet)

+Converted to single page app with React Router Dom.

 TO DO:
-1. remove lap stuff from timer
-2. move timer to own page that opens in a new window, add Start Timer button to app page.
-3. save timer state in case browser closed.
+* save timer state in case browser closed.
-4. Add Client/Project/Task stuff
+* Add Client/Project/Task stuff
-5. Add Log Hours button to Timer window
+* Add Log Hours button to Timer window